paul-brtd/FatesList/docs/docs/basics/api-pinning.md

 # API Pinning

 When using the Fates List API, be sure to pin the api version.
 The /api will always point to latest API version thanks to our versioning middleware and this version may change often .
 To avoid breaking changes, just pin the version you are using.
-Note that the endpoint docs use the Direct Pinning, while you typically want and we recommend Header Pinning
+Note that the endpoint docs use the Direct Pinning, while you typically want and we recommend Header Pinning.
+Pinning does not apply to documentation.

 **Header Pinning**